jamescarr0/Kitronik-Robotics-Board/README.md

-# C Library for the 5329 V1 Kitronik Robotics Board for Raspberry Pi Pio
+# C Library for the 5329 V1 Kitronik Robotics Board for Raspberry Pi Pico

 Ported from the original Microptyhon code by Kitronik: https://github.com/KitronikLtd/Kitronik-Pico-Robotics-Board-MicroPython